 There are also two Medicaid planning strategies that violate Medicaid’s look back rule, but can be implemented if a Medicaid recipient’s inheritance is significant and he / she can afford to pay for long term care during the penalty period.
 Once the penalty period is over, they can reapply for Medicaid benefits.

 Medicaid Asset Protection Trust (MAPT)

 Assets put in an irrevocable (it cannot be changed or cancelled) MAPT do not count towards Medicaid’s asset limit, as the assets are no longer considered to be owned by the individual who created the trust (the grantor).
 The grantor names a trustee, who manages the trust, and a beneficiary (or beneficiaries) who inherits the assets contained in the trust following the grantor’s death.
 MAPTs also protect assets from Medicaid’s estate recovery program (MERP).
 With MERP, following the death of a long term care Medicaid beneficiary, the state Medicaid agency attempts reimbursement from one’s remaining estate in the amount for which it paid for the individual’s care.

 Modern Half a Loaf Strategy

-With this strategy, one gifts approximately half of his / her “excess” (the amount over Medicaid’s asset limit) assets to a loved one and buys a short term Medicaid compliant annuity with the rest of the assets.
+With this strategy, one gifts approximately half of their “excess” (the amount over Medicaid’s asset limit) assets to a loved one and buys a short term Medicaid compliant annuity with the rest of the assets.
 Essentially, an annuity takes a lump sum of cash and converts it into an income stream.
-The income from the annuity allows one to pay for his / her long term care during the penalization period for gifting assets to a loved one.
-Please note that in New York, short term annuities are prohibited.
+The income from the annuity allows one to pay for their long term care during the penalization period for gifting assets to a loved one.
+Note that New York prohibits short term annuities.
 However, this planning strategy can still work by utilizing a short term Medicaid compliant promissory note (essentially a loan agreement) instead.

 Getting Help to Avoid Disqualification